elasticio/salesforce-component/README.md

 *Output method* - "Emit individually":
 Field "Maximum number of records" - optional positive integer (default value 10000);

+Note that the number of records the component emits may affect the performance of the platform/component.

 Groups of fields for each search term go next:

 Field "Field name" - string represents object's field (a list of allowed values is available);